Vaping 101 - 5:15

 with Cheryl Phillips, Saint Joseph Mercy Health System

+Vaping was first commercialized in the 1980’s.
+Vaping has become quite popular around the world, and a lot of people are turning to vaping as a medium to help them stop smoking.
+What has been learned so far?
+There is a lot of debate over the potential that vaping can help someonequit smoking.
 A study published in Nicotine and Tobacco Research shows data taken from an ongoing web-based smoking cessation trial.
 The research consisted of 2,123 people over 3-months, providing follow-up data every 30-days.
 The results of the test showed that 31.7% of participants reported using a vaporizer to quit in the past three months.
 One of the most interesting points about the test was that during the follow-up, vaporizer users made more of an effort to quit and took more cessation aids than smokers who did not use vaporizers to quit.

 Hosted by: Laurel Hess Produced by: Heartland Newsmakers Team